p3drosola/_Array/README.md

-# overscore
+# _Arrray
-Overscore provides a usefull _Array function.
-It's a subclass of the native Array, with a lot of utility functions from underscore.
+_Array is a subclass of the native Array, with a lot of utility functions from underscore.

 ## Example